FAQs

 I keep running out of Crypto API calls, why is that?

-If you are running a Sheet before v2.10.8, it is heavily recommended that you upgrade to the latest version of the Sheet, as the new Crypto price fetching feature has been completely rewritten and reduced CoinMarketCap API calls by up to 95%.
-Additionally, old archived Sheets may still be checking Crypto prices in the background.
-It is recommended after updating to a new Sheet that you remove the Crypto API key in the SheetOptions Tab from your old sheets.
-As of v2.11 this is automated.
+Additionally, old archived Sheets may still be checking Crypto prices.
+After updating to a new Sheet, remove the Crypto API key in the SheetOptions Tab from your old sheets.
+As of v2.11, this process is automated.

 I received some Crypto for free, how do I enter that?